-Art history fans always seem to recall which famous paintings stoked their love affair with the history of painting.
+Most art history fans can readily recall which famous paintings stoked their love affair with the history of painting.

-Girl Before a Mirror is a vanitas, a painting genre reminding viewers of imminent mortality and the vanity of earthly pleasures.
+Girl Before a Mirror is a vanitas, a painting genre that reminds viewers of imminent mortality and of the vanity of earthly pleasures.

-Although Girl Before a Mirror was groundbreaking (more on that later), his use of a mirror was old stuff in art history.
+Although Girl was groundbreaking (more on that later), his use of a mirror was old stuff in art history.

-Knowing that Picasso frequented Italian and Parisian art museums, we can safely assume his familiarity with other famous paintings using mirrors, such as:
+Knowing that he frequented Italian and Parisian art museums, we can assume his familiarity with other famous paintings using mirrors, such as:

 van Eyck's The Arnolfini Portrait (1434);